 A business is only as good as the people who work there and believe in its mission and genuinely care for the customers it interacts.
 We want to feature the “Faces of Travel” to the people and places behind the variety of attractions, restaurants, and hotels that make living and visiting Lake Norman a wonderful place.
 Memories and new friends will be made which will only add to the whole experience of the Lakeside of Charlotte.
 Kicking off National Tourism Week, we highlight Midwood Smokehouse in Birkdale Village, Aloha Paddle Sports, and the Davidson Village Inn.

 Midwood Smokehouse opened up its first location in Plaza Midwood, where people from all over, made this a booming restaurant.
-Now, with 5 locations throughout the Charlotte area down into Columbia, South Carolina, it opened its new doors in Birkdale Village back in September.
+Now, with 5 locations throughout the Charlotte area down into Columbia, South Carolina, it opened its doors in Birkdale Village back in September 2017.
 This location is a must visit for everyone from BBQ enthusiasts to lovers of trying new food.
 The employees add value to the culture and experience of Midwood Smokehouse.
 Previously at the Ballantyne location, David Foy has been the captain of the ship for almost a year.
 His staff is filled with people who bring excitement and promote the high standards and points of service of Midwood.
 Born and raised in North Carolina, Austin Sinsky has always loved BBQ and even enjoys amateur barbeques at home.
 Isabelle Doolly has been waitressing with Midwood since its opening and will continue to do so in Columbia while she attends the University of South Carolina starting this Fall.
 Executive Chef Paul Cruz won a burger feature last year, so he brings national recognition to the location.

 The staff makes the experience of eating at Midwood a strong focus.
 The waiter or waitress will welcome you and ask if you’ve been a customer before.
 For first timers, you will be informed of the Midwood process and facts, in addition to, the manager will come out and make sure you are having a great experience.
 David really cares about the people who come through their doors and wants it to be an on-going experience.
 Their dessert selection changes every 2 to 3 months and they have a Chef Special each day.